relyv.ai

 1. 1

-Run npm install @relyv/sdk (or pnpm add @relyv/sdk / yarn add @relyv/sdk / bun add @relyv/sdk).
-The package is fully typed; types are exported alongside the runtime.
+Once @relyv/sdk is published to npm (target: shortly after general availability — until then this section describes the package shape rather than a runnable command): npm install @relyv/sdk (or pnpm add / yarn add / bun add).
+The package is fully typed; types ship alongside the runtime.

 2. 2